 Walking south you will pass the Joan of Arc, Maid of New Orleans landmark, and the New Orleans Jazz National Historical Park with the Instrument Men landmark.
 A few steps further, you’ll hear the noise and smell the beignets as you are about to step into Cafe Du Monde.

 Cafe Du Monde has been a favorite among locals and tourists from all around the world since it was established in 1862.
 There are now many locations, but this is the original, and is open 24 hours a day, seven days a week.
-It is important to note that the beignets are not vegan, but if you’d still like to partake in the experience, we highly recommend their coffee, too.
+It is important to note that the beignets are not vegan, but if you’d still like to partake in the experience, you can still purchase a coffee and pause in their powder-sugar-covered courtyard.

 Across the way is Jackson Square and the St. Louis Cathedral for your obligatory photo op.
 This cathedral is still operating so make sure to always stay cordial and aware of any masses in session.